V-Squared/V-Squared.github.io/diy/compare/custom-pc-comparison.md

    - is-active
 ---

+# Us versus the competition: Custom PC Computers #

-These comparisons are seperated into three categories in this order: GPU models, non-GPU models, AIO configurations
+#### These comparisons are seperated into three categories in this order: GPU models, non-GPU models, AIO configurations.  ####

-**VICASE GTX VS. ECHO PRO**
+## VICASE GTX VS. ECHO PRO ##

-Small cases, the ViCase is still smaller and monitor-mountable.
+Echo Pro can hold a full size GPU, although with a larger footprint.
+Computers are nearly spec for spec and aim for similiar markets.

 |**Computer**|Vicase GTX|Echo Pro|
 |:-----------|:-------:|:-------:|